ramellar/Comparison_S2emulator_Performance/README.md

 # Performance Studies for S2 Emulation Algorithms

 This repository is based on [S2_emulator](https://github.com/mchiusi/S2_emulator) framework but is only focused on performances plots.
 Its goal is to compare different S2 emulator algorithms, each configured with varying triangle sizes, against the reference CMSSW simulation.
 Currently, we are working with a semi-emulator setup.
 As such, this repository does not perform cluster reconstruction directly.
 Instead, it uses pre-produced Ntuples containing clusters generated both by specific triangle configurations and the CMSSW simulation.
 Finally, in addition to the [S2_emulator](https://github.com/mchiusi/S2_emulator) framework, these scripts use awkward arrays for the matching to make it easier to handle a big number of events.

+This framework was initially conceived to test the electron and photon performances, in the "tau_reco" branch there are some additional functions, allowing to test the performances of tau objects from $H \to \tau \tau$ samples (where a first event selection is necessary to select the taus to be studied and the the same workflow applies)

 ----